What happened on this day in history: Caligula becomes emperor of Rome, the My Lai Massacre takes place, and more.

 37 C.E.: Caligula Becomes Emperor Of Rome

 Emperor Tiberius dies in Misenum, and Caligula takes over as the ruler of the Roman Empire.
 Though 77-year-old Tiberius likely died of natural causes, ancient historian Suetonius wrote that Caligula may have murdered him.
-Few records remain documenting his reign, but those that survive paint him as a cruel tyrant who devolved into insanity before he was assassinated just four years after becoming emperor.
+Few records remain documenting his reign, but those that survive paint him as a cruel tyrant who devolved into insanity before conspirators assassinated him just four years after he became emperor.

 1850: Nathaniel Hawthorne Publishes The Scarlet Letter

 American author Nathaniel Hawthorne publishes The Scarlet Letter to immediate success.
 The book became an instant best-seller, with the first 2,500 printed copies selling out in just 10 days.
 The story of Hester Prynne, the young woman who births a child out of wedlock and is forced to wear a scarlet “A” on her clothes as a symbol of her adultery, was one of the first mass-produced books in America.